bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-111-112.rst

 |tag-ops-deprecated|

-Documents will be stored now relative to the path `Data.Directory` configured in :ref:`ivy.yaml <ivy-yaml>`.
+Documents will be stored now relative to the path of the `Data.Directory` configured in :ref:`ivy.yaml <ivy-yaml>` by default.

-If you migrate from an older system, the Axon Ivy Engine will automatically configure the local document storage and using the legacy path `UseLegacyPath`.
-In this case the documents will be read and write from the same place:
+If you migrate from an older version, then the local document storage will be automatically configured to use the legacy path `UseLegacyPath`.
+In this case, the documents are read and written from the old legacy location.

 .. code-block:: yaml